spzala/icpk8s/Labs/Lab10/README.md

 # Lab10 - shows how to create and use Secret.

-## Pre-req: Make sure you are in the Lab10 directory
+## Pre-req: Make sure you are in the Lab10 directory.

 ## Overview:
 Create secret.
 There are multiple ways to use secret in your app, this exercise shows the usage of secret via env variables.